Afrocarpus

-Afrocarpus is a genus of conifers of the family Podocarpaceae.
-Two to six species are recognized.
+Afrocarpus is a genus of conifer of the family Podocarpaceae.
+Five species are recognized.
 They are evergreen trees native to Africa.
 Afrocarpus was designated a genus in 1989, when several species formerly classified in Podocarpus and Nageia were reclassified.

 Taxonomy

+Afrocarpus was originally erected in 1948 as a section of the genus Podocarpus, following a review of the latter by botanists John Theodore Buchholz and Netta Elizabeth Gray.
+It was raised to genus status by Christopher Nigel Page in 1989, a move well supported by more recent studies.
+In a 2009 treatment of the genus, only two species were recognized; A. dawei, A. gracilior, and A. usambarensis were sunk into A. falcatus.
+The reason for this merger was that "variation across the group appears to be essentially continuous".
+As of June 2025, The Gymnosperm Database accepts the five species listed here.

 Afrocarpus gaussenii was based on a single specimen of a cultivated individual of Afrocarpus falcatus in Madagascar.
 Its distinctive features might have resulted from the conditions of its cultivation.
 No species of Afrocarpus is known to be native to Madagascar.

-In a recent treatment of Afrocarpus, only two species were recognized; A. dawei, A. gracilior, and A. usambarensis were sunk into A. falcatus.
-The reason for this merger was that "variation across the group appears to be essentially continuous".

 Studies based on anatomical, biogeographical, morphological, and DNA evidence suggest the following relationships:

 Species

 Description

 Afrocarpus are evergreen trees.
 The individuals of the largest species, Afrocarpus falcatus, may reach a height of 60 meters.
 The thin bark often peels with scale-like plates.

 The leaves are simple and flat.
 The phyllotaxis or leaf arrangement is usually spiral but may be opposite on young plants.
 The leaves are generally lanceolate in shape and coriaceous in texture.
 They have a single visible midrib.
 Stomata are found on both surfaces of the leaf.

 Afrocarpus are dioecious, with male pollen cones and female seed cones borne on separate individual plants.
 The cones are short pedunculate and usually develop from axillary buds.

 The male pollen cones are narrowly cylindrical and resemble catkins.
 They grow in small groups of two or three cones.
 The peduncles are glabrous.
 Each pollen cone has numerous spirally inserted microsporophylls each with two basal pollen sacs producing bisaccate pollen.

 The female seed cones are solitary.
 Their peduncles may have small scale leaves.
 The cones consist of several sterile cone scales and one fertile cone scale with just one seed producing ovule.
 The sterile scales wither as the cone matures, unlike in the closely related genus Podocarpus where the scales fuse to form a fleshy receptacle.
 A part of the scale supporting the ovule develops into a rounded fleshy covering enclosing the seed entirely known as the epimatium.
 At maturity the epimatium varies in shape from subglobose to elliptic or obovoid and in color from greenish to yellow or brown.